Hugo Soto-Martinez: Los Angeles City Council

+Soto-Martinez with Representatives Rick Larsen and Laura Friedman, 2025.

 In June 2021, Soto-Martinez announced that he was running in the 2022 Los Angeles elections in District 13 against incumbent Mitch O'Farrell.
 Soto-Martinez criticized O'Farrell's handling of Echo Park's homeless population as well as his policies towards police budget and housing development within the district.
 In the primary, Soto-Martinez led O'Farrell by nine points, with the pair going into a runoff.
 In the general election, Soto-Martinez ousted O'Farrell with 57.24% of the vote.
 He was sworn into office on December 12, 2022.

 As the only renter on City Council, Soto-Martinez pushed to expand tenant protections ahead of the expiration of Los Angeles' eviction moratorium that was instituted during the COVID-19 pandemic.
 Ultimately, the City Council passed universal just cause for evictions, a monetary threshold for nonpayment evictions, and relocation assistance for those displaced by rising rents.
 The instituted protections were described as a "monumental win" for renters, who make up over 60% of Los Angeles' population.
 Soto-Martinez later joined other councilmembers in introducing a proposal that would give tenants the right to a lawyer when facing eviction by implementing a similar program that has limited wrongful evictions in New York and San Francisco.

 In early February 2023, news leaked that a staffer of Soto-Martinez had requested extra overnight patrol for his Lexus.
 LAPD launched an investigation into the leak of confidential information.
 In February 2023, Soto-Martinez introduced a motion with Councilmember Tim McOsker to reform the LAPD disciplinary system by making it easier to suspend or fire officers accused of severe misconduct.

 On February 2, 2023, Soto-Martinez announced plans to remove the fence surrounding Echo Park Lake, which was erected following the 2021 police sweep of homeless encampments in the park where numerous protestors and observers were arrested or detained, including 16 journalists.
 The fence had long divided the community, with some residents expressing safety concerns and advocating for a permanent fence, while others remained eager for the park to be more accessible.
 In March 2023, workers removed the fence surrounding the park.
 Despite previously expressed concerns, no major issues at the park were reported in the following months, leading to praise from community members, City Council colleagues, and Mayor Karen Bass.